DOMjudge/domjudge/doc/manual/overview.rst

 chapters for detailed software requirements.

 * At least one machine to act as the *DOMjudge server* (or *domserver* for brevity).
-The machine needs to be runing Linux and a webserver with PHP 7.1.3 or newer.
-A MySQL or MariaDB database 5.3.3 or newer is also needed.
+The machine needs to be running Linux (or possibly a Unix variant) and a webserver with PHP 7.1.3 or newer.
+A MySQL or MariaDB database with version 5.3.3 or newer is also needed.

 * A number of machines to act as *judgehosts* (at least one).
 They need to run Linux with (sudo) root access.
 Required software is the PHP commandline